Can 30+ microsites be merged into one site for a government organization?

 The main challenge: We needed to figure out how we were going to build a government website that benefits both visitors and stakeholders, that’s easily maintainable, and that’s self-sufficient in terms of hosting.

-In addition, we needed to create an effective way to communicate with all of the different stakeholders, so that we could address their individual needs but still keep the sites consistent.
+We needed to create an effective way to communicate with all of the different stakeholders, so that we could address their individual needs but still keep the sites consistent.
 We also needed to migrate years of archives, meeting notes, and resources for residents and businesses to the new site.
 And we wanted to make sure everybody involved learned how to operate the new WordPress site efficiently, guaranteeing the transition would be as smooth as possible.

 As with any website redesign, we had multiple goals for the project: